-Following the Wilkinson case HMRC is reviewing all of its Extra Statutory Concessions (ESC) to determine whether they should be removed or incorporated into new legislation.
+Following the Wilkinson case, HMRC reviewed all of its Extra Statutory Concessions (ESC) to determine whether they should be removed or incorporated into new legislation.
 HMRC published details of four ESCs which will be withdrawn as part of the review and gives notice of their withdrawal with effect from April 2018.

 CTG received no feedback expressing concerns about the withdrawal of these ESCs, which has now happened.